Common German Shepherd Behavioral Problems and Personality Traits

 Until you actually understand the basics of how to win that German shepherd’s mind, you’re always going to struggle.

-If you are looking for a comprehensive training program for your German shepherd pup or a comprehensive training program to stop any of the above listed issues, then be sure to check out my online training program—The Online Dog Trainer.
+If you are looking for a comprehensive training program for your German shepherd pup or a comprehensive training program to stop any of the above listed issues, then be sure to check out my online training program—The Dog Calming Code.

 In the program, I give you solutions to a bunch of different dog trainer problems, from fixing aggressive behavior and leash training to recall training and puppy training.

 So, that’s my summary of the German shepherd.
 I hope that you now know a little bit more about their history and why they behave the way that they do.